-Preparing for A+ Certification

-In this course, students will develop technical skills and knowledge on how to administer, maintain, and operate different computer information systems.
+CERT200 Preparing for A+ Certification 4.5 Ouarter Credits In this course, students will develop technical skills and knowledge on how to administer, maintain, and operate different computer information systems.
 They will learn to evaluate different computer system components in order to modify and assemble them based on industry standards and business requirements.
 Students will use simulation tools to assess and modify computer system configuration to improve the system security functionality.
 This course will enhance students' knowledge of computer information systems and prepare them to challenge the CompTIA A+ Certification.

-Prerequisites: EEL1101, EEL1111

-CHEM 2031

-General Chemistry

-In this course, students will analyze the classification of matter, the atomic structure, and the formation of chemical bonds, as well as the measurement systems used in chemistry.
+Prerequisites: EEL1101, EEL1111 as well as the measurement systems used in chemistry.
 They will differentiate the types of chemical reactions and solutions.
 In addition, students will examine different organic compounds and biological molecules.
+Prerequisite: MATH 1001

+CHEM 2031 General Chemistry 3 semester credits In this course, students will analyze the classification of matter, the atomic structure, and the formation of chemical bonds,